evaegelyng/MetaBarFlow/README.md

 #### By adding the name of a specific target after the above command, you can see the status of this target.
 #### As the function splitting your fasta file of OTUs before BLASTing may output a smaller number of files than the 99 files specified (it seems the software has certain thresholds for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.

 #### Increase no. of cores, memory requirements and/or time limits if needed, or decrease if you need less resources.
+You can check your realized resource use for a target using the package gwf-utilization:

+   'conda install -c micknudsen gwf-utilization'
+   'gwf utilization'

 #### The outputs from this workflow that you will normally use for further analyses are primarily the ASV table of which unique sequences are in which samples (DADA2_nochim.table in tmp) and the taxonomic classification of these ASVs (classified.txt in tmp/taxonomy).
 Further analyses can be done on your local computer in R.